Delectable, crumbly and buttery pastry with sweet pineapple jam topping.

 How Different Are They?

-The enclosed tarts are usually melt-in-mouth with a slightly sweeter crust.
+On the other hand, the enclosed tarts are usually melt-in-mouth with a slightly sweeter crust.

 Some of my friends prefer the sturdier and slightly “crispier” tart shell for open tarts.
 Those who love melt-in-mouth texture would usually vote for the enclosed tarts.
 How about you?